What services does AYC provide for young people?

 Often we use fun activities to connect with young people such as soccer (football) programs, camps, and creative activities such as art, dance and music.
 Sometimes this will lead to individual counselling and many young people will access more than one of our programs.

 The AYC Youth Workers can also assist youths in public transports fines, employment, education, juvenile justice issues, accommodation, help with Centrelink or mentoring!
 To access this service just drop in or call to make an appointment.

-A safe and supervised space where young people can come to relax, play games (pool, PS3, Internet, Table Football, Table Tennis), socialise and have fun.
-This is available Monday, Tuesday and Wednesday from 11:30am-6pm, Thursday and Friday from 11:30am- 6.30pm.
+A safe and supervised space where young people can come to relax, play games or use our PS4, Internet, Wifi, computers, Table Tennis table, music recording studio, guitars, keyboards, drum kit, basketball court and small indoor soccer court.
+It is a place to socilaise and have fun for free.
+This is available Monday, Tuesday, Wednesday and Thursday from 11:30am-6pm and Friday from 11:30am- 8pm.

 Drop In Programs

 We also do some activities in the afternoons and weekends.
 You can turn up and join in.
 Please click here for Auburn Youth Centre Program of Activities.

 Help With Fines